-It’s your turn to give your wedding speech this will be the first time that your invited guests will get to hear what you have to say.
-This should not mean that you also hear the speech for the first item too.
+It’s your turn to give your wedding speech.
+This will be the first time that your invited guests will get to hear what you have to say.
+This should not mean that you also hear the speech for the first time too.
 So here are some tips to help you prepare for your speech.

 ONE.
 You need to read your speech loudly: